 Their thinking about Russia forced them to consider whether a predominantly agricultural state could reach socialism without first going through a period of capitalist industrialisation.
 This was the fundamental “agrarian question”.
-Socialists, social democrats and “populists” in countries with significant rural populations, e.g. Bavaria (Bernstein 1899; David 1903), Romania (Dobrogeanu-Gherea 1908) and France (influenced by Proudhon), reached similar conclusions: that it would not be possible to wait for an industrial proletariat to be formed, and that they should therefore campaign for changes that would improve the living conditions of their rural populations while industrialisation was happening.
+Socialists, social democrats and “populists” in countries with significant rural populations, e.g. Bavaria (Bernstein 1899, David 1903), Romania (Dobrogeanu-Gherea 1908) and France (influenced by Proudhon), reached similar conclusions: that it would not be possible to wait for an industrial proletariat to be formed, and that they should therefore campaign for changes that would improve the living conditions of their rural populations while industrialisation was happening.
 Russia was of particular interest, because it had preserved the institution of the village commune (or mir) as a means of providing basic public administration.
 The mir also had powers to redistribute land in accordance with need, though how effectively they did this was questionable.
 Cooperative organisation could, at least in theory, provide a means of enabling small farmers to gain the economies of scale in marketing or processing that were available to large farms.
 In 1882, in a jointly-signed preface to the Russian edition of the Communist Manifesto, Marx and Engels conceded that the mir could be reformed: “If the Russian revolution should become the signal for a workers’ revolution in the West, so that the two would complement each other, then the present Russian system of communal ownership could serve as the starting-point for a Communist development” (quoted by Mitrany 1951: 47).
 Their openness to this kind of thinking can be seen in Marx’s attempts to find a satisfactory reply to Vera Zasulich, who in 1878 had achieved notoriety by attempting to assassinate Theodore Trepov, the Governor of St Petersburg.
-In 1881 from exile in Switzerland she wrote to Marx asking him if communists should work with the mir or work to get rid of them.
-His published reply was to the effect that the mir were a key feature of regeneration in Russia, but with no future unless they could be reformed.
-However, extensive drafts not sent by Marx show that he was struggling to theorise how Russia with only a small industrial proletariat could have a communist revolution, and he recognised that one way forward would be for the mir to transform themselves voluntarily into cooperative units of individual producers, able to farm on a large scale and to compete with capitalist agriculture (Mitrany pp.48-9; Hussain and Tribe 1981b: 22-4; for the text see McLellan 2000: 624-8).
-This was close to the thinking of Proudhon, and to the positions of populists in Russia such as Plekhanov (Hussain and Tribe 1981b: passim), Nicholas Danielson (Hussain and Tribe 1981b: 13-4) and strongly opposed at that time by Kautsky and Lenin (Mitrany p.40ff.; Hussain and Tribe 1981a Ch.4).
+In 1881 from exile in Switzerland she wrote to Marx asking him if communists should work with the miry or work to get rid of them.
+His published reply was to the effect that the miry were a key feature of regeneration in Russia, but with no future unless they could be reformed.
+However, extensive drafts not sent by Marx show that he was struggling to theorise how Russia with only a small industrial proletariat could have a communist revolution, and he recognised that one way forward would be for the miry to transform themselves voluntarily into cooperative units of individual producers, able to farm on a large scale and to compete with capitalist agriculture (Mitrany 48-9, Hussain and Tribe 1981b: 22-4; for the text see McLellan 2000: 624-8).
+This was close to the thinking of Proudhon, and to the positions of populists in Russia such as Plekhanov (Hussain and Tribe 1981b, passim), Nicholas Danielson (Hussain and Tribe 1981b, 13-4) and strongly opposed at that time by Kautsky and Lenin (Mitrany 40ff., Hussain and Tribe 1981a Ch.4).